superfast1979/c-stats/README.md

 Actions performed:

-c-stats elaborates the outputs of various metric tools and rate your software following guidelines ISO 25010 described by SIG Software Improvement Group
+c-stats elaborates the outputs of various metric tools and rate your software following guidelines ISO 25010